Rainelz/shutter/README.md

 # Create custom Component

 Components are resolved by reflection when they are named in the `config` file.
-It is sufficient to add a class extending `Generator`, a constructor accepting a dict with the params and a `generate`.
+It is sufficient to add a class extending `Generator`, implementing a constructor accepting a dict with the params and a `generate` function.

 A generator takes its yaml node as argument from which it can take initialization parameters and store relevant informations for the actual generation step.